Data Protection Declaration

 4) Data Processing When Opening a Customer Account and for Contract Processing

 5.1 If you subscribe to our e-mail newsletter, we will send you regular information about our offers.
 The only mandatory information for sending the newsletter is your e-mail address.
-The indication of additional possible data is voluntary and is used to be able to address you personally.
-We use the so-called double opt-in procedure for sending the newsletter.
-This means that we will not send you an e-mail newsletter, unless you have expressly confirmed to us that you agree to the sending of the newsletter.
+The indication of additional possible data is voluntary and is used to allow us to address you personally.
+We use the so-called double opt-in procedure for sending newsletters.
+This means that we will not send you an e-mail newsletter, unless you have expressly confirmed to us that you agree to the sending of such a newsletter.
 We will then send you a confirmation e-mail asking you to confirm that you wish to receive future newsletters by clicking on an appropriate link.

 By activating the confirmation link, you give us your consent to the use of your personal data in accordance with Art.
 6 (1) point a GDPR.
 When you register for the newsletter, we store your IP address entered by the Internet Service Provider (ISP) as well as the date and time of registration so that we can trace any possible misuse of your e-mail address at a later time.
 The data collected by us when you register for the newsletter will be used exclusively for the purpose of advertising by means of the newsletter.
 You can unsubscribe from the newsletter at any time via the link provided in the newsletter or by sending a message to the responsible person named above.
 After your cancellation, your e-mail address will immediately be deleted from our newsletter distribution list, unless you have expressly consented to further use of your data or we reserve the right to use data in excess thereof, which is permitted by law and about which we inform you in this declaration.